 How can these truths about repentance and recovery influence your efforts to support your loved one’s recovery?

 Responding Appropriately to Relapse

-Relapse occurs when a person slides back into addictive behavior after partial recovery.
-Relapse is very common and may range from a single incident to a complete return to addictive patterns.
+Relapse occurs when a person slides back into bad choices after partial recovery.
+Relapse is very common and may range from a single incident to a complete return to former patterns.
 Because relapse is so common, some may rationalize that it is part of recovery as long as they are doing their best.
-However, it is important to remember that relapse is part of the addiction process, not the recovery process.
+However, it is important to remember that relapse is part of the recovery process.
 We should be careful not to condone our loved ones’ excuses or justifications for their poor choices.
-Chronic relapse into addictive behaviors indicates that our loved one has not yet fully recovered.
+Chronic relapse indicates that our loved ones have not yet fully recovered.
 It may mean that loved ones need to make greater efforts and receive more intensive treatment.
 We may need to set additional boundaries or limits with them.
 If our loved ones try to minimize the seriousness of a relapse, our clear and honest perspective can help them see that they are deceiving themselves and need additional help.

-It is important to respond appropriately to our loved ones’ relapses, not only to help us heal but to help them in their recovery.
-Enabling or ignoring their behavior may perpetuate their addiction and increase our suffering.
-They need to understand that we love them but that continued addictive behavior and rationalizing their actions is not something we can condone.
+It is important to respond appropriately to our loved ones’ relapses, not only to help us heal but also to help them in their recovery.
+Enabling or ignoring their behavior may perpetuate their behavior and increase our suffering.
+They need to understand that we love them but that we cannot condone continued poor choices and their rationalizing their decisions.
 We can lovingly and honestly respond to their relapse and rationalizations to help them understand how their actions affect us and themselves.
-We can support others with “love unfeigned” (D&C 121:41) while also clearly communicating our feelings of disapproval of the addictive behavior “when moved upon by the Holy Ghost; and then showing forth afterwards an increase of love” (D&C 121:43).
+We can support others with “love unfeigned” (D&C 121:41) while also clearly communicating our feelings of disapproval of their behavior “when moved upon by the Holy Ghost; and then showing forth afterwards an increase of love” (D&C 121:43).